SpacingBat3/ReForged/docs/Readme.md

 yet about this project.
 The currently planned and implemented parts of this project are:

-- [X] [`@reforged/maker-appimage`][maker1] – a simple yet performant AppImage
+- [X] [`@reforged/maker-appimage`][maker1] – a simple, asynchronous [AppImage]
-  maker, managing tasks asynchronously.
-Unlike to official Forge makers, this ones directly implements Electron Forge packaging, rather than wrapping another Node.js package.
+  maker.
+Basically reimplementation of `appimagetool` in TypeScript, but using system-wide `mksquashfs` and written natively for Forge API.
+Has potential for packaging AppImage-alternative formats as well (right now, custom runtimes are supported only).

-  - [ ] Emit / show current task and its progress.
+  - [X] Emit / show current task and its progress [^1].
   - [ ] Support passing and generating update information to AppImages (`zsync`).
+  - [ ] Support checksum embedding into AppImage runtime.
   - [ ] Support AppImage signing (`gpg`).

+- [ ] `@reforged/plugin-shell` (WIP name) - adds shell script to the app
+  directory to be launched instead of binary, for additional features not yet possible to be achieved within Electron app directly.

 - [ ] `@reforged/maker-alpm` – maker for Arch Linux `pacman` packages.
-It should
-  avoid the use of `makepkg`, but generate the packaged version directly.
-Like `@reforged/maker-appimage`, it should be designed to executes multiple tasks in asynchronous manner.
-Currently **WIP**.
+Ideally,
+  it should directly generate a tarball with necessary metadata while supporting most features like package signing.

-- [ ] `@reforged/maker-flatpak` – an improved version of Flatpak maker, with
+- [ ] `@reforged/maker-`
-  similar concepts to `maker-appimage`: be asynchronous and directly implement maker rather than using other Node modules.
-It also aims to fix some bugs with the current implementation, optimally supporting `@electron-forge/publisher-github`.

 ## License

 For information on which software licenses may the ReForged project be distributed, see [`COPYING`](../COPYING) file.

+[^1]: Partially implemented; no official Forge API for representation yet.

+[AppImage]:
 [forge]: https://github.com/electron/forge
 [maker1]: https://www.npmjs.com/package/@reforged/maker-appimage